Vignesh0810/terraform-aws-dynamodb/README.md

 ## Examples

-A. Table with hash/sort key, global and local secondary index
-B. Table with only a hash key
+*A Table with hash/sort key, global and local secondary index *B Table with only a hash key
-C. Table with hash and sort key
+*C Table with hash and sort key

 ## Features
 * Autoscaling